implicityhq/Sleak/README.markdown

 Sleak Auth
 ==========

-A new way to authenticate REST API requests.
+A new RESTful authentication protocol.

 ## Alpha
 Sleak is still in the very early alpha stages.
 I am currently building an app around Sleak.